emxsys/callattendant/README.md

 ## Installation

 ### Prequisites
+#### Hardware

-You will need a raspberry pi running raspbian and access to the Internet for software installation.
-For the project, you will need a modem of some sort to do modem stuff.
+You will need a Raspberry Pi running Raspbian or better and access to the Internet for the software installation.
+For the project, you will need a modem of some sort to do the telephony communications.

 The **U.S. Robotics USR5637 56K USB Modem**: